wai-blue/bladeerp-docs/_templates/ModuleTemplate/WidgetTemplate/Controllers/Model/Add.md

 [No view parameters are prepared.]

-## View Data Post-processing
+## View Parameters Post-processing

-[No post-processing of view data is necessary.]
+[No post-processing of view parameters is necessary.]
 1. [Add one sentence description of special post-processing here like separate point.]

 # [Special Post Processing]